aleksandraszum/quicksortproject/README.md

 # quicksortproject

-This project was created for basics of programming course on Medical University in Bialystok.
+This project was created for Basics of Programming course on Medical University in Bialystok.

 ## Specification:
 - C# language